California Scooter Accident Lawyers

 Let us prove these losses so you can focus on recovering from your scooter accident.
 Call (888) 488-1391

-Injured in an e-scooter accident in California?
-Call Arash Law for a Free Consultation
+Injured in an E-scooter Accident in California?
+Call Our Scooter Accident Firm for a Free Consultation

 It can be difficult to know what to do after any traffic accident.
 Electric scooters can make an accident case even more confusing.
-Contact Arash Law today at (888) 488-1391 or contact us online to schedule your free consultation with one of our experienced scooter injury lawyers.
-We have over twenty years of experience, and we have recovered over 200 million dollars for our clients.
+Call Arash Law led by Arash Khorsandi, Esq. today at (888) 488-1391 or contact us online to schedule your free consultation with one of our experienced scooter injury lawyers.
+We have over twenty years of experience, and we have recovered over 400 million dollars for our clients.
 We have helped injury victims in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks and throughout California.